 Help with your visa application

-The University's Visa Advisers can check your online application before you submit it, or check and send your application to the Home Office for you.
+The University's Visa Advisers can check your online application before you submit it.
 For information on this optional free service, see Submitting your application.
 If you have queries while you prepare your application which are not answered in these pages, contact the Visa Advisers.

 When to apply for your visa